 Sharlet is associate professor of English at Dartmouth, the college’s first tenured professor of creative nonfiction, and a contributing editor for Harper’s Magazine, Rolling Stone, and Virginia Quarterly Review.
 He began writing in 1990 at Hampshire College as a student of Michael Lesy, author of Wisconsin Death Trip, and continued at the San Diego Reader, as editor of Pakn Treger, the world’s only English-language glossy magazine about Yiddish culture, and as a senior humanities writer for The Chronicle of Higher Education.
-In 2000, Sharlet teamed up with novelist Peter Manseau to create KillingTheBuddha.com, which has since become an award-winning online literary magazine about religion and spirituality.
+In 2000, Sharlet teamed up with novelist Peter Manseau to create KillingTheBuddha.com, which has since become an award-winning online literary magazine about religion and culture.
 That led to a year on the road for Sharlet and Manseau, investigating the varieties of religious experience in America, including a cowboy church in Texas, witches in Kansas, a Pentecostal exorcism for a terrorist in North Carolina, an electric chair gospel choir in Florida.
 Publishers Weekly described the book that resulted, KILLING THE BUDDHA (Free Press, 2004), as “perhaps the most original and insightful spiritual writing to come out of America since Jack Kerouac first hit the road.”
 In 2009, Sharlet and Manseau collected the best of Killing the Buddha, the magazine, into BELIEVER, BEWARE, which Pop Matters described as a book of “cumulative power… it’s easy to imagine these essays as a film by Errol Morris, or as episodes of This American Life.”
 In 2014 Sharlet edited an anthology of literary journalism, RADIANT TRUTHS, published by Yale University Press.
 “Rare is the collection of other people’s writings that coheres into something new and original,” writes Jonathan Kirsch in The Los Angeles Review of Books.
 “Rarer still is one that takes on meaning because we read it through the eyes of the collector.
 RADIANT TRUTHS is that rarity.”